nikals99/sponsorblock-net/README.md

 4. start with the data preperation steps below

 ## Data preparation
+### Analysis
+To analyze the data a python notebook is located in ```data_analysis/```.
+It is prepolutated with some metrics that have been used to determine the set of usable videos.

 ### Transcript Fetcher
 Transcriptfetcher downloads english transcripts and metadata for all video-urls provided in a ````videoids.txt````.
 The file should have the following format